 Who can take the test?

 The bloodborne pathogens test is open to anyone who is at least 18 years old and has a high school diploma or GED.
-You must also have a clean criminal record, as well as proof that you've completed an accredited training program.
+You must also have a clean criminal record, as well as proof that you've completed a training program.

 How to Become a Certified Professional